 Flying with toddlers is as savage as it sounds.
 But more often than not perfecting the art is trial and error.
-Want to know what to pack?
-Here’s our winning, pre-tested packing lists and tips.
+Want to skip that stage and just know what to pack?
+Here’s our winning, pre-tested packing list and tips.

 Distraction, Distraction, Distraction!